 Open Circuit Test

 After setting the field current to zero, the field current is gradually increased step by step.
 The terminal voltage Et is measured at each step.
 The excitation current may be increased to get 25% more than the rated voltage.
 A graph is drawn between the open circuit phase voltage Ep = Et/√3 and the field current If.
-The curve so obtains called Open Circuit Characteristic (O.C.C).
-The shape is same as normal magnetisation curve.
+The curve so obtained called Open Circuit Characteristic (O.C.C).
+The shape is the same as the normal magnetization curve.
 The linear portion of the O.C.C is extended to form an air gap line.